jej2660/grasshoppers/README.md

 >  You can schedule a workflow to run at specific UTC times using [POSIX cron syntax](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/crontab.html#tag_20_25_07).
 Scheduled workflows run on the latest commit on the default or base branch.
 The shortest interval you can run scheduled workflows is once every 5 minutes.
 [Reference→](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events)

-As described above, you can also customize its running interval of [GRASSHOPPERS](./actions/workflows/grasshoppers.yml).
+As described above, you can also customize its running interval of `GRASSHOPPERS`.
 Edit the contents in [grasshoppers.yml](./.github/workflows/grasshoppers.yml).

 ![image](https://user-images.githubusercontent.com/15683098/118365986-d6ba5b00-b5d9-11eb-852a-027fa6ca4726.png)